 What you have to do is to put short clips & audio files together to create a lengthy video, color correction, add some text & graphics, and maybe music.
 Rarely you may have to remove the greenscreen from the video (which is just a click of a button) or add some pre-made special effects.

 It’s really nothing special or difficult TBH.
 Most videos from YouTube are made as simple as that.
 There are a number of famous software available to edit videos.
 Adobe Premiere is the best I know and use, but there is also iMovie (Mac OS only) as well as Camtasia Studio.

 Now that you know the best skills for a freelancer, it’s time to talk about how to find clients and land some projects, so the money can roll in.
 This is where you have to search for different freelancer platforms.
 The best ones out there, in my opinion, are Fiverr and Upwork.
 But there are many more.

 Also, you can find clients yourself outside of these websites.
 Search among local companies to see if anyone requires your skills.
 Linkedin is also a good place to find business owners and send them a message telling them you are ready to collaborate on their projects.
 If you want to learn more about becoming a freelancer and finding projects, make sure to read my article How to Become a Freelancer.
 I explained everything in detail over there.

-To wrap up this post, I want to summarize everything we’ve read here.
+To conclude, let me summarize everything we’ve read here.
 We learned the best freelance skill to learn in 2023.
 These skills are selected among hundreds of skills only because of their high demand and the fact that they can be done online and remotely from home.